Does Car Insurance Cover Injuries I Cause?

 ARE STATE MINIMUM LIABILITY LIMITS ENOUGH?

 State minimum bodily injury liability requirements vary widely.
-California requires just 15/30, meaning $15,000 per person and $30,000 per accident, while states like Alaska require 50/100.
-These minimums rarely cover serious accident costs, so buying above the minimum protects you financially.
+California requires 15/30, meaning $15,000 per person and $30,000 per accident, while Alaska requires 50/100.
+State minimums rarely cover serious accident costs, so carrying limits above the minimum protects your finances.

 Do You Pay a Deductible for Injuries You Cause?

-No deductible applies to bodily injury liability claims.
-Unlike collision or comprehensive coverage, which require you to pay a deductible before your insurer covers the rest, car insurance coverage pays other people's costs directly.
-You don't contribute a deductible.
-Your insurer handles the claim and pays the injured parties, up to your policy limits.
+Bodily injury liability claims carry no deductible.
+Unlike collision or comprehensive coverage, which require you to pay a deductible before your insurer covers the rest, bodily injury liability pays other people's costs directly.
+Your insurer handles the claim and pays injured parties up to your policy limits.

-You can find your bodily injury liability limits on your insurance declarations page, usually on the first or second page of your policy documents.
+Your bodily injury liability limits appear on your insurance declarations page, typically on the first or second page of your policy documents.
 Look for a line labeled "bodily injury liability" with two numbers separated by a slash.
-Your insurer also includes these limits on your insurance ID card, though the card usually shows only the minimums, not your actual limits.
-Log into your insurer's app or website to confirm your exact coverage.
+Your insurance ID card also shows these limits, though it usually reflects the minimums rather than your actual limits.
+Log in to your insurer's app or online account to confirm your exact coverage.

 Should You File a Claim for Injuries You Caused?

-If you cause an accident and injure someone, you almost always need to file a bodily injury liability claim.
+If you cause an accident and injure someone, file a bodily injury liability claim.
 There's rarely a financial reason to pay out of pocket for someone else's injuries.
-Unlike collision claims, where you weigh the repair cost against your deductible and potential rate increase, bodily injury costs regularly exceed tens of thousands of dollars.
-Even a minor injury can generate $15,000 to $30,000 in emergency room bills, and serious injuries routinely run $100,000 or more.
+Unlike collision claims, where you weigh repair costs against your deductible and a potential rate increase, bodily injury costs regularly run into tens of thousands of dollars.
+A minor injury can generate $15,000 to $30,000 in emergency room bills, and serious injuries routinely exceed $100,000.

-The main question isn't whether to file but whether your limits are high enough to cover the full claim.
+The real question isn't whether to file but whether your limits are high enough to cover the full claim.
 Notify your insurer immediately after any accident involving injuries.
 Your insurer assigns an adjuster who handles negotiations with the injured party.
-If you delay reporting, the injured party may hire an attorney and pursue you directly, which creates additional legal exposure.
+Delaying the report gives the injured party time to hire an attorney and pursue you directly, which creates additional legal exposure.

 How to File a Bodily Injury Liability Claim

-Filing a bodily injury claim after an at-fault accident works differently than filing a claim for your own vehicle damage.
+Filing a bodily injury claim after an at-fault accident works differently from filing a claim for your own vehicle damage.
 These steps cover what to do from the scene through resolution:

 1. 1